Jaime Vila: Gymnastics career

 Born in 1860 in the Lleida town of Les Oluges to a family of peasants, Vila moved to Barcelona at the tender age of just 14 years old.
-He had several jobs during his first years in the Catalan capital, from working in a coal factory to even acting as a cook, before finally joining the Tolosa Gymnasium (run by Eduardo Tolosa) as a teacher in the mid 1880s.
+He had several jobs during his first years in the Catalan capital, from working in a coal factory to even acting as a cook, before finally joining the Gimnasio Tolosa (run by Eduardo Tolosa Alsina) located on the Duque de la Victoria street as a teacher in the mid-1880s.
 The gymnasiums were few at the time, with the oldest one in the city being as old as him, having been founded in 1860 by pioneer Joaquim Ramis i Taix.

 Vila was a man of clear and personal ideas and in the early 1890s, he set out to create a system that would make work all the muscles of the body, without exception.
 Although he already had some knowledge about anatomy, he asked for the advice of a doctor to make sure it was safe.
 His system consisted of a series of exercises, and he named it after "Physical culture".
 First, he had a blacksmith build a series of pulleys in the gym, which at that time constituted a novelty, and then, he combined those devices with weights, rope, ladder, and bars.
-Every day a different exercise had to be fulfilled, which lasted 45 minutes, and then repeat each movement 25 times.
+Every day a different exercise had to be performed, which lasted 45 minutes, and then repeat each movement 25 times.
 In the end, they took stimulating cold water from hoses; later, however, he settled for the shower.
-This system, which had nothing to do with what he had practiced in Tolosa, introduce the novelty of a self-made educational system, which distinguished the Tolosa gym from the rest, and thus, it began attracting a lot of new students, who were mainly athletes who faced tough physical challenges, such as boxers, cyclists or rowers, who came to his gym to better strengthen their body.
-He became the Tolosa gym's director in the late 1890s, a position he held until the early 1900s.
+This system, which had nothing to do with what he had practiced in Tolosa until then, introduced the novelty of a self-made educational system, which distinguished the Tolosa gym from the other gymnasiums of that time, and thus, it began attracting a lot of new students, who were mainly athletes who faced tough physical challenges, such as boxers, cyclists or rowers, who came to his gym to better strengthen their body.
+As a result of this success, Vila became the Tolosa gym's director in the late 1890s, a position he held until the early 1900s.